baibizhe/blogs_paper/embodied_ai/r_l/ATM_RSS24.md

 ## 3. Key Takeaways
 - Q: why need points ---> points guide policy training, points are efficient than imgs, video prediction are redundant.
+- Weakness: Dec 2024 write, this paper is over 40 citations already.
+Not new.